New To All Saints

 Our 7:45 a.m. service is a traditional, spoken Holy Eucharist Rite I service from the Book of Common Prayer.
 This service lasts 45 – 50 minutes.

-Our 9:00 a.m. service is our family service.
+This summer, we also have a combined Family Service at 10 a.m.
 During this service children will leave to attend Kids’ Church and return to their parents in time for communion.
 Nursery is also offered for younger children.
 This Rite II service runs about one hour and includes a small choir and congregational hymns.

 At all services, an offering is taken and presented.
 All that we have comes from God and belongs to God: in joy, gratitude, and faith we return what God has entrusted to us, to spread the Good News of salvation in Jesus Christ.
 If you are visiting, you are our guest.
 Please take a moment during this time to fill out a Visitor Pew Card that can be placed in the collection plate.